Skip to main content

 Curriculum, level of specialisation and learning outcomes

 Teacher qualifications for general and vocational institutions were harmonised in 1999.
-The same minimum of 60 ECTS credits of pedagogical studies is required of teachers for all types of educational institution (basic education, general upper secondary schools, vocational institutions and liberal adult education institutions).
+The same minimum of 60 ECTS credits of pedagogical studies is required of teachers for all types of educational institution (comprehensive education (Chapter 5), general upper secondary schools, vocational institutions and liberal adult education institutions).
 The studies comprise basic and subject studies in education, subject didactics and teaching practice.
 The teacher education institutions have full autonomy in designing their curricula.

-As most vocational teacher students already work as teachers, the training programmes are more and more flexible and personalised in vocational teacher education institutions.
-Since 2005 also virtual teacher education programmes have been offered.
+As most vocational teacher students already work as teachers, the training programmes are more and more flexible and personalised in tertiary-level institutions for occupational teacher training.

 Teachers at general educational institutions